Welcome to our first step-by-step article that will guide you through making an actual, fully finished piece of terrain in the 3T-Studios style!

 You can accessorize your hills with pieces from your bits-box, adding ruined walls, wrecked vehicles, piles of bodies, tree stumps, or anything else you can imagine, or if you prefer, just leave your hills featureless and natural.

-For several of these hills, I’m placing these resin-cast burrows/fumaroles, which are 3T-Studios exclusive pieces, available to buy!
-Small accessories like these can completely change the atmosphere of even a simple model like a rocky hill, as you’ll see once everything is painted.
+For several of these hills, I’m placing these resin-cast burrows/fumaroles, which are 3T-Studios exclusive pieces, now back on our eBay store!
+There are also other resin bits we sell periodically such as these creepy chaos spikes, paver stones, and others we’re adding all the time.
+Yes this is a shameless plug, but small accessories like these can completely change the atmosphere of even a simple model like a rocky hill, as you’ll see once everything is painted.

 After priming my plastic bits, careful not to get primer on any exposed foam, it’s time to add texture!
 Use an old brush to apply watered down PVA glue over the smooth areas.
 If your hill is large, you may need to do this in sectors.